ada-food-recipes/food-recipes/README.md

-Impact of traditional dishes on health
+Scraping popular online cooking recipes to measure the impact of diet on modern diseases around the world
 ================

 *   [Selecting a project (milestone 1)](#milestone_1)